 For more information about sustainability initiatives at United Technologies, visit www.NaturalLeader.com.

 About United Technologies

 United Technologies Corp., based in Farmington, Connecticut, provides high-technology systems and services to the building and aerospace industries worldwide.
 By combining a passion for science with precision engineering, the company is creating smart, sustainable solutions the world needs.
-To learn more about UTC, visit the website at www.utc.com or follow the company on Twitter: @UTC.
+To learn more about UTC, visit the website at www.corporate.carrier.com or follow the company on Twitter: @Carrier.